hirnsturm/extensionusagefinder/README.md

 Fluid 6.2.0-7.3.99

 ## User Manual
-It's simple a backend module which you can find under *Admin Tools*.
-So, just install it and enjoy.

 ### Installation
 Just install the extension from the TER with the extension manager.

 ### How to Use
-Click on the *Extension Usage Finder* unter *Admin-Tools* and start searching for usages of an extension.
+Click on the *Extension Usage Finder* under *Admin-Tools* and start searching for usages of an extension.

 ### Supported Languages
 - English